StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 ### Make it scannable

 Use bullet points, headers, and short paragraphs to make the release notes easy to scan.
-Users often want to quickly identify what’s relevant to them, so avoid lengthy blocks of text.
+Users often want to quickly identify what's relevant to them, so avoid lengthy blocks of text.

 ### Use visuals when needed